Francis Rodd, 2nd Baron Rennell: First World War and diplomatic service

 During the First World War he served in the artillery and, since he spoke four languages fluently, as an intelligence officer in France, Italy, North Africa, Egypt, Libya, Palestine and Syria.
 While an intelligence officer in Egypt and Palestine, he befriended T. E. Lawrence triggering his passion for exploring desert landscapes.
 He wrote of Lawrence:

 There are few people in this wide world I have greater admiration for... and I like him very well besides...

 Rodd entered HM Diplomatic Service in 1919.
 He was able to help his friend in 1919 when the latter was seriously injured in an air accident after the Handley Page Type O Bi-plane bomber he was traveling in crashed at Roma-Centrocelle airport.
 Both pilots were killed but Lawrence miraculously escaped with a broken shoulder blade and two broken ribs.
-Having served as a diplomat in Rome, Rodd was able to arrange for Lawrence to recover at his father’s residence in the British Embassy there.
+Having served as a diplomat in Rome, Rodd was able to arrange for Lawrence to recover at his father's residence in the British Embassy there.

 Bank of England and post-War career

-After the war, and while still working at the Foreign Office, Rodd travelled twice through the central Sahara desert (1922), and wrote about his findings in People of the Veil, work that won the praise of the Royal Geographical Society.
+After the war, and while still working at the Foreign Office, Rodd travelled in the Aïr mountains of the southern Sahara desert (1922–3), and wrote about his findings in People of the Veil, work that won the praise of the Royal Geographical Society.
 After this expedition Rodd tried his hand in the civil service.
 Not feeling rewarded in that line of work, Rodd resigned from the service in 1924 and joined the Bank of England.
-A second journey in 1927, with his brother Peter, and the future Arctic explorer Augustine Courtauld resulted in his being awarded the Society’s Cuthbert Peake Grant and Founders’ Medal in 1929.
+A second journey in 1927, with his brother Peter, and the future Arctic explorer Augustine Courtauld resulted in his being awarded the Society's Cuthbert Peake Grant and Founders' Medal in 1929.
 That same year he was sent to Rome by the Governor of the bank, Sir Montague Norman, to address some problems at the British-Italian Bank and as a result Rodd had a number of personal interviews with Benito Mussolini.
 In November 1934, Montague then asked Rodd to offer his friend, Colonel Lawrence, the appointment of Secretary to the bank.
 In a letter to Rodd, Lawrence politely declined the offer: